jopemachine-playground/mac-sync-config/README.md

 # mac-sync

-Sync specified programs and config files between macs using Git.
+Sync specified programs and config files between macs using Git for ease.

-If you want to backup your whole mac os system, use [Time Machine](https://support.apple.com/en-us/HT201250) instead.

 ## Prerequisite